xdmushui/partner-center-sdk/develop/invite-a-organization.md

 ---
-title: Invite a participant
+title: Invite a organization
-description: How to create a referral ms.assetid: ms.date: 10/01/18
+description: How to invite an organization ms.assetid: ms.date: 10/01/18
 ms.localizationpriority: medium